raspberrypilearning/3D-scene/en/step_6.md

 ---

-Right-click or tap and hold on the `turn`{:class="block3variables"} variable on the Stage.
+Right-click or tap and hold on your variable on the Stage.

 Select 'slider' from the menu.